-As the Apostle Paul wrote in 1 Corinthians: ‘… by the grace of God I am what I am…I worked harder than any of them, though it was not I, but the grace of God that is with me'(15:10).
-Like this young piano player, work hard.
-Practice.
+1 Corinthians 15:10: ‘… by the grace of God I am what I am…I worked harder than any of them, though it was not I, but the grace of God that is with me’.
+Like this piano player, work hard.
 Apply yourself.
-Do it.
-Then do it again.
-Work harder.
-Knowing that it is the hand of the Lord that moves the pages we’re playing the musical notes off of.
+Do it again.
+Knowing that it is the Lord’s hand that moves the pages we’re playing off of.
 Jesus’ scarred hands offer good help with whatever page of life we’re on.

 He turns the pages and gives us strength while orchestrating harmonies in our discordant lives; helping us to play the last note, ending well for Him!